alexlorenzo/masked-faces-detection/README.md

 ![](https://avatars1.githubusercontent.com/u/26833451?s=280&v=4)  |  ![](https://avatars1.githubusercontent.com/u/26833451?s=280&v=4)

-The purpose of this repository its to train your own YOLO model on new datasets for that I provide mask/no mask datasets.
+The purpose of this repository its to train your own YOLO model on new datasets for that we provided mask/no mask datasets.

 # Requirements
 To manage package and dependency easily I used the [poetry](https://python-poetry.org/) package.